Bio – Neda Boin

 In 2015 Neda convinced all four coaches of The Voice of Holland to turn their chairs around for her, and she made it all the way to the last eight contestants.

-Thinking she would never write or sing songs that would have Christian terminology in them, after practicing the Course in Miracles for little over 3 years something strange happened; She woke up one morning feeling as if she was pulled towards the piano where the Course in Miracles workbook lesson was lying open on lesson 124: ‘Let me remember I am one with God’.
+Thinking she would never write or sing songs that would have Christian terminology in them, after practicing A Course in Miracles for little over 3 years something strange happened; She woke up one morning feeling as if she was pulled towards the piano where the Course in Miracles workbook lesson was lying open on lesson 124: ‘Let me remember I am one with God’.
 Words and melody’s came pouring through her and before she knew it, there was a whole song with lyrics coming from that workbook lesson.
-The same thing happened everyday for two weeks until she had enough ‘Course songs’ to fill a whole album, which turned into her debut album; ‘The Light Has Come’.
+The same thing happened everyday for two weeks until she had enough ‘Course songs’ to fill a whole album, which turned into her award winning debut album; ‘The Light Has Come’.